-A short-term secured loan facility for a maximum amount of up to \$4.0 million has been made available to the Group from its substantial shareholders.
+A short-term secured loan facility for a maximum amount of up to \$4.0 million has been made available to the Group from three of the Company's substantial shareholders.
 The transaction was finalised in June 2019.
 The initial drawdown was for \$3,000,000.
 No further amounts have been drawn down up to the end of the financial year.